rawilk/laravel-form-components/docs/inputs/input.md

 <input class="form-input form-text" name="search" id="search" type="text" value="Eloquent" />
 ```

-**Note:** This doesn't apply when using `wire:model`, as livewire will take care of setting the value instead
+> {note} This doesn't apply when using `wire:model`, as livewire will take care of setting the value instead
-and the component will not set the `value` attribute itself.
+> and the component will not set the `value` attribute itself.

 ## Error Handling